-- Providing anti-inflammatory and antioxidant properties – Ginger root contains very high levels of antioxidants.
+- Antioxidant properties – Ginger root contains very high levels of antioxidants.
 These potent compounds may help protect your cells from oxidative stress.
 They can also have an anti-inflammatory effect on your body and lower the risk of severe infections.

 - Soothing menstrual cramps – Along with providing relief from nausea associated with certain situations, ginger may also help to relieve painful menstrual cramps.
-One small study found that ginger was as effective as ibuprofen at relieving menstrual cramp pain, although further studies are needed to better understand ginger’s impact on pain.
+One small study found that ginger was as effective as ibuprofen at relieving menstrual cramps, although further studies are needed to better understand ginger’s impact on discomfort.

 How Can You Use Ginger?